darylthetan/darylthetan/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... me@thedaryltan.com
 - 😄 Pronouns: ... he/him
 - ⚡ Fun fact: ...
-I play the electriic guitar
+I play the electric guitar

 <!---
 darylthetan/darylthetan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.